renebarto/baremetal/doc/tutorials/17-unit-tests.md

 61: }
 ```

+- Line 17: We include the header for `TestBase`
 - Line 24-38: We declare and implement the class `MyTest` based on `TestBase`
   - Line 28-32: We declare and implement the constructor.
 We use the class name as the test name, and set the test fixture name and test suite name to an empty string.
 The file name and line number are taken from the actual source location
   - Line 33-37: We declare and implement an override for the `RunImpl()` method.
 It simply logs a string